-High school students from the Outreach Community Center in Carol Stream SALT (Student Achievement Leadership Team) program and Puente del Pueblo‘s high school program are currently embarking on their spring break college tour.
-This year the group is heading east and plans to visit Ohio State University, Marshall University, Wingate University, Duke University, and Howard University.
-They’ll also spend some time sightseeing in Washington D.C. and hope to meet with their congressional representative.
+High school students from the Outreach Community Center in Carol Stream SALT (Student Achievement Leadership Team) program and Puente del Pueblo‘s high school program embarked on their spring break college tour at the end of March.
+This year the group headed east and visited Ohio State University, Marshall University, Wingate University, Duke University, and Howard University.
+They also spent time sightseeing in Washington D.C. and met with their congressional representative.

 “The college tour is an important opportunity for our students,” says Connie Tintera, youth education and employment instructor.
 “Many of them will be the first person in their family to attend college.
 The tour helps them see college as an achievable goal and helps them explore their options.”